hande-qmc/hande/documentation/manual/input/calcs/dmqmc.rst

     Density Matrix Quantum Monte Carlo is currently rather experimental.
 In particular, it is not implemented for all systems yet and some options are only implemented for specific systems.
-In particular, DMQMC is only implemented for the UEG, the real and momentum-space Hubbard model, and for molecular systems.
+In particular, DMQMC is only implemented for the Heisenberg model, the UEG, the real and momentum-space Hubbard model, and for molecular systems.
 The evaluation of operators other than the total energy, such as correlation functions and entanglement measures, is currently only possible for the Heisenberg model.